 What is Medically Assisted Detox?

-Medically assisted detox is a drug detoxification process that involves the aid of medically trained staff, equipment, and pharmaceuticals to ensure that safety and stability are maintained through the entire detoxification process from start to finish.
+Medically assisted detox is a drug detoxification process that involves the aid of medically trained staff, equipment, and pharmaceuticals to ensure that safety and stability are maintained through the entire detox process from start to finish.

 These types of programs use substitute drugs to dull the pain of physical withdrawal, allowing recovering addicts the opportunity to focus on the mental and emotional aspects of addiction.

 This method of detox is not a substitute for addiction treatment programs and support groups, but rather, a very specific means of battling the detox program.
+Medically assisted detox is a necessary first step during which we get the patient well enough to be able to engage in group and individual counseling.

 How long Does Medically Assisted Detox Take?

 Medical detox can take anywhere from 3 to 7 days to complete and focuses on managing the physical symptoms of drug detox.
+Powerful mental cravings also occur which can be alleviated with the medication we use at Detox of Delray.

 Where Can You Go to Get Medically Assisted Detox?